-School Ski Days/Cold is Cool Fourth Grade Passport
+School Ski Days/Cold is Cool Fourth and fifth Grade Passport

 In 1998, we began School Ski Days, a program to encourage school field trips to ski areas.
-Three years ago we added a statewide 4th grade passport program designed to get 4th graders, accompanied by adults, out to the slopes.
-The passport is a coupon book that entitles 4th graders to ski or snowboard free three times at each participating area.
+Five years ago we added a statewide 4th grade passport program designed to get 4th graders, accompanied by adults, out to the slopes.
+Last year we added 5th grade.
+The passport is a coupon book that entitles 4th and 5th graders to ski or snowboard free three times at each participating area.
+The passport is intended to solidify skiing as a family recreational activity that these kids will take with them for their lifetime.
 We are proud to say that the program has been very well received and it has generated a great deal of excitement in the industry.

 Each season MSIA sends a press kit to reporters, describing the new activities on our slopes and in our shops.
 Many writers eagerly await our kits each fall, because it makes their jobs much easier.
 Throughout the season MSIA also sends numerous news releases regarding relevant ski and snowboard issues.